Nuneseck/guild-generator/README.md

 # guild-rpg-maker
-This is a application to generate guild and contracts for RPG D&amp;D based
+This is a application to generate guild and contracts for RPG Tormenta based

 First you'll need to download and install the Python 3.11.2 or higher You'll be able to found the python to download on this [link](https://www.python.org/downloads/)